Mister Negative: Fictional character biography

+Mister Negative is among the crime lords that attend the wedding of Randy Robertson and Janice Lincoln.
+When Shotgun crashes the wedding and shoots Tombstone, Spider-Man goes after Shotgun as the crime lords blame each other for calling the hit.

+During the "Gang War" storyline, Mister Negative and Lady Yulan are at each other's throats as she claims that the Inner Demons used holy water on her vampire minions.
+During a meeting with the other crime lords, Hammerhead hears about what happened between Negative and Yulan as he tells the crime lords that Count Nefaria and Silvermane are backing him.
+At the next crime lord meeting at Arthur Avenue, Negative and Yulan are still blaming each other for the attacks.

+In Spider-Boy, it is revealed that Madame Monstrosity previously hired Mister Negative and the Inner Demons to abduct people for her experiments.
+They kidnap Bailey Briggs and Eli Hartman, who Monstrosity later transforms into Humanimals.
+When Madame Monstrosity asks how he will pay her, Negative advises her to turn all the men he brought her into his personal army and to do whatever she wants with.
+Monstrosity accepts the offer and receives the "keys to his kingdom", which he expects her to eventually return.
+In the present, Negative learns that Christina Xu found the keys and sends the Inner Demons to reclaim them.
+While brainwashing some civilians and police officers, Mister Negative was unable to brainwash Aunt May again.
+When pretending to be brainwashed after procuring a specific item from the bank vault, Bailey helps to defeat Mister Negative as he is arrested by he police.

 Powers and abilities

-It initially appears that Martin Li has no knowledge of his evil side.
-During "New Ways To Die", Li took Eddie Brock into a back room he calls his inner sanctuary, where he claims to play a game of Go day by day against an unknown opponent who he has never seen, claiming that he has "learned that it's okay to enjoy the game".
-When he transforms into Mr. Negative, Li's appearance resembles that of a photographic negative.
-He also speaks in a reverse colored speech balloon, although this does nothing to the sound of his voice.

 Prior to his transformation, "Martin Li" was a member of the Snakehead gang, whose true name has not yet been revealed.
-Both the Martin Li and Mr. Negative personas are the result of experimental drug tests done by Maggia chemist Simon Marshall, the same tests that powered Cloak and Dagger (namely Cloak's association with the Darkforce).
-Unlike the two heroes, who were each given a power over light and dark, the gang member was given both a light and dark side.
-As such, Mr. Negative considers himself an embodiment of black and wickedness and both of his personas view the balance of good and evil as a necessary part of the universe.
+Both the Martin Li and Mister Negative personae are the result of experimental drug tests by Maggia chemist Simon Marshall, the same tests that powered Cloak and Dagger.
+Unlike the two heroes, who were each given a power over light and dark, Negative was given both a light and dark side.
+As such, Negative considers himself an embodiment of black and wickedness and both of his personas view the balance of good and evil as a necessary part of the universe.
 The two halves, while fully aware of one another's existence, take no steps to interfere with one another, with the Martin Li persona even taking such drastic steps as allowing his bad side to corrupt May Parker to keep it a secret.